 On-campus amenities include a Café that serves Starbucks® coffee, trauma-sensitive yoga, 60-minute massage therapy sessions (additional fees apply), covered walking paths, a peaceful meditation garden, a large labyrinth, a volleyball court and a saltwater pool.
 We also have an impressive Wellness Center complete with a full-size basketball court and top-of-the-line fitness equipment.
 Weekly one-on-one personal fitness training sessions are included.

 Atmosphere and Dress

 At Menninger, the patients and staff function together as a community.
 Patients hold a weekly meeting to welcome new patients and staff, say goodbye to those leaving and to discuss issues of interest.
-Each day patients and staff meet to plan the activities for evenings and for trips into the community.

 Patients are encouraged to dress comfortably.
 Staff members dress in business and business casual attire.
 Patients tidy their own rooms and launder their clothes.

 During the first week to 10 days at Menninger, a patient’s needs are assessed and an individual treatment plan